-Remember what you’re doing this for
+How to stop being a hovering parent: Remember what you’re doing this for.

-Take a book to the park
+Take a book to the park.

 Let’s look at what happens at your average visit to the park.
-If you go, you’ll likely see many well intentioned parents hover around their kids.
-Instead, I suggest to people that when they take their child to the park, that they bring along a book!
+If you go, you’ll likely see many well-intentioned parents hovering around their kids.
+Instead, I suggest to people that when they take their child to the park, they bring along a book!
 Yes, I know.
 Quel horror!
 The reason why this is so terrible is that if you go to a park, any park, what you’ll see is an increasing number of parents playing with their kids.
 They’re either directly intervening in their play by being their playmate or following them around closely in case anything should happen, which is indirectly intervening in their play.

-Remember your child is looking to you to lead
+Remember your child is looking to you to lead.

-Don’t make your child your continual focus
+Don’t make your child your continual focus.

-Going against the grain takes enormous courage
+Going against the grain takes enormous courage.

 The trouble is, asking parents to take a book to the park is so much more difficult because of the overwhelming disapproval of other parents.
 There are the looks and the imperious comments.
-It’s the same with parents who will let their child venture further afield on their own than the norm or walk to soccer practice or take the bus.
+It’s the same with parents who will let their child venture further afield on their own than the norm, walk to soccer practice, or take the bus.
 Society frequently tells us that kids need to be shrouded in a great big bubble of protectiveness and that it’s not only right but proper that mom and dad should spend their days making sure their children are the focus of all their activity.
-The overwhelming message is one of playdates and entertainment and keeping kids occupied, whilst all of the meaningful parts of life that really make any human being happy are being lost in the shuffle.
+The overwhelming message is one of playdates and entertainment and keeping kids occupied, while all of the meaningful parts of life that really make any human being happy are being lost in the shuffle.

 So what can you do to turn off your internal helicopter?

-Allow kids to be part of something larger than themselves
+Allow kids to be part of something larger than themselves.